Leave of Absence/Withdrawal Information

 If you need support with these accounts, please email loa-withdrawal@geneseo.edu or call 585 245-5463.

 Students who have holds on their record must have these holds cleared before their accounts can be reactivated for registration and housing.
-Holds may be placed by the Dean of Students office (medical or conduct), Student Accounts (unpaid balance from prior semester), or Health Services (missing forms/documentation).
+Holds may be placed by the Dean of Students office (conduct), Student Accounts (unpaid balance from prior semester), or Health and Counseling Services (missing forms/documentation).
 Students are responsible for contacting these respective offices directly and following through with requirements.

 Students who left under academic warning or probation, will return under the same status.
 We recommend that these students make an appointment with the Academic Student Support Coordinator, to explore available support services.
 Please make an appointment with Academic Advisement.